walkiisun/M5Dot/Getting Started.md

 ## Update the Config File (Config.yaml)

-   This file contains all the information needed to connect to the broker.
+   Config.yaml contains all the information needed to connect to the broker.

    ```
     broker: <ipAddress>